When we built a new shop, we set out to up our game. And then we said to ourselves, let’s not just up our game, let’s go for best in class.

 Trouble choosing where to explore next from your home base of West Jefferson?
 Here’s one great day trip: From West Jefferson, take 221 S to 421 N to Boone, a busy college town about 30 minutes from West Jefferson, home to Appalachian State University, and a vibrant downtown.
 From Boone, take 105 S for 5 miles, then turn right on Broadstone Road.
 In 3 miles you’ll travel back in time 100 years and arrive in Valle Crucis, home to the original Mast General Store.
 Now for an achingly beautiful (and twisty) road take 194 S to Banner Elk.
 Take 184 S to 105 S to Linville, then 221 N to Grandfather Mountain.
 From there, get on the Blue Ridge Parkway and head north for 12 miles to the village of Blowing Rock.
 Finally, after you’re tired of shopping, take 321 N to Boone, then 421 S to 221 N back to West Jefferson.

-Best Local Weather Forecast
+Where Can You Find the Best Local Weather Forecast for Ashe County?

 Carolina Timberworks is a timber frame company in West Jefferson, North Carolina, and we’re proud to call Ashe County home.
 If you’re building or remodeling in the area and are contemplating post and beam or timber frame construction, drop us a line and we’ll get back to you as soon as we can!